Pencil Box

 Pencil Box is a children's television programme broadcast by CBC Television from 1976 to 1979.
 The programme comprised stories written by Ottawa students, mostly aged 8 to 12, and incorporated various story-telling devices, such as mime, puppets, masks, and animation.
 Colour-separation overlay was used to place live actors in front of cutout sets.
+Children could submit ideas for stories that would be played out by the characters.